astropy-learn/dev-guide/README.md

      2_applying-model-to-data
      ```

-   d)  If this is a book, _index.md_ should be renamed, for example _index-modeling.md_, and it should consist of text summarizing the contents of the individual notebooks.
+   d)  If this is a book, _index.md_ should be renamed _index-NAME.md_, for example _index-models.md_, and it should consist of text summarizing the contents of the individual notebooks.
 It will be the fist page of the book.
 If this is a single notebook rather than a book, the file should be left as _index.md_ and should be empty.

    e) If this is a book, _\_toc.yml_ should not be empty; it will be the book's table of contents and should have the below format.
 If this is a single notebook rather than a book, the file should be empty.
    ```